 At the end, Williams wasn't pursued for the debt as he lacked assets and the truck itself had been recovered intact.
 See Woolf (2008) for details.

-The details of these and other Williams incidents are all beyond the scope of this paper, but readily accessible via court files, news clips of the relevant times.
+The details of these and other Williams incidents are all beyond the scope of this paper, but readily accessible via court files, news clips of the relevant times and other relevant means.